Consensys/doc.goquorum/docs/HowTo/Configure/HighAvailability.md

         We recommend using a relational database that is configured for HA.
 If you are maintaining the database yourself, ensure mirroring is set up, and the supplied JDBC url includes the failover connection details.
-In a cloud environment this is taken care of by the providers, we recommend using AWS RDS or Azure Database.
+In a cloud environment this is taken care of by the providers;
+        we recommend using AWS RDS or Azure Database.

 [Quorum-to-Tessera (Q2T) server configuration]: https://docs.tessera.consensys.net/en/stable/HowTo/Configure/TesseraAPI